josephg/jumprope/README.md

 JumpRope
 ========

 Jumprope is a fun little library for efficiently editing strings in Javascript.
 If you have long strings and you need to insert or delete into them, you should use jumprope.
-Its way faster than splicing strings all the time if the strings are big:
+Its faster than splicing strings all the time if the strings are big:

-    200000 random edits on an empty string, resulting in the string of size 431 206 chars long:
+    5000000 random inserts on an empty string, resulting in the string of size 6M chars long:

-    Rope took 1788 ms. 0.00894 ms per iteration, or 111856.82326621923 iterations per second Js strings took 40962 ms. 0.20481 ms per iteration, or 4882.574093061862 iterations per second
+    Rope took 5610 ms. 0.001122 ms per iteration, 891k iterations per second JS toString took 3463 ms. 0.003463 ms per iteration, 288k iterations per second

+    (Tested on node v10.13.0)

 Ropes have insertion and deletion time of O(|s| * log(N)) where
 |s| is the length of the inserted / deleted region
 N is the length of the string

-In comparison, javascript strings have insertion time of O(N + s) and deletion time of O(N - s).
+In comparison, naive strings have insertion time of O(N + s) and deletion time of O(N - s).
+Javascript strings are special and complicated, and much fancier than naive strings.
+This library was written several years ago.
+NodeJS strings have gotten faster in the intervening time, and using pure JS strings is a reasonable choice for recent applications.

-The code itself is written in coffeescript, because it was much more fun that way.
-It compiles down to 2.5kb for the browser.

 Installing
 ----------